 The user experience for radio in the auto is lacking in many cases and while this is often attributable to the technology used in the vehicle - for example, a text-only display - drivers aren't usually aware of these technical limitations, nor do they care.
 As users move from station to station or platform to platform, they expect a level of consistency and quality.
 Clearly, automakers are upgrading their dashboard display technology to achieve these goals.
-Many newer vehicles have receivers with pre-stored images that will be selected for display based upon the textual information being broadcast (in particular song title and artist).
+Many newer vehicles have receivers with pre-stored images that will be selected for display usually based upon audio fingerprinting technology.
 When broadcasters do not provide their own images, these receiver-based images may be used and the broadcaster has lost an opportunity to be in control of the consumer experience.

 The load time of certain display elements on both RDS and HD Radio displays can be painfully slow.
-On HD Radio receivers, there can be gaps of 30 seconds or more on music stations while waiting for album art to load (sometimes these gaps are unavoidable, for example, when a listener tunes to a station mid-song, and hence, the station was not able to pre-load the image into the receiver as is normally done).
+On HD Radio receivers, there can be gaps of 30 seconds or more on music stations while waiting for album art to load (sometimes these gaps are unavoidable, for example, when a listener tunes to a station mid-song and hence the station was not able to pre-load the image into the receiver as is normally done).

 On RDS receivers, textual information is often difficult to read because of inconsistent scrolling or chunking of the information.
-On some stations, content appears one word at a time, on others it is fed letter by letter.
+On some stations, content appears one word at a time and on others it is fed letter by letter.
 Too often, the listener has to attempt to figure out the message.
 The net effect is that these data loading issues are annoying and can be embarrassing when only parts of words display and are difficult to comprehend.
 And of course, from station to station, the displayed information is inconsistent.

-Developing a standard approach in the near-term is complicated by the fact that broadcasters are trying to support different types of receiver displays simultaneously.
-In many vehicles, the displays are character-based and rely on dynamic PS exclusively for textual information.
+Developing a standard approach in the near term is complicated by the fact that broadcasters are trying to support different types of receiver displays simultaneously.
+In many older vehicles, the displays are character based and rely on dynamic PS exclusively for textual information.
 On more modern displays, large LCD color displays offer richer content and support RDS RadioText and HD Radio Artist Experience.
-To provide support for character-based displays, broadcasters may want to provide more information than just static call letters and the station slogan in the RDS PS field, and instead use a dynamic PS approach.
+To provide support for character-based displays, broadcasters may want to provide more information than just static call letters and the station slogan in the RDS PS field and instead use a dynamic PS approach.
 As previously noted, for dynamic PS the chunking approach is preferred over the scrolling approach.

-Long-term, the broadcasting industry should consider phasing out or "sunsetting" the support of character-based displays (i.e., the use of dynamic PS), as the penetration of full-featured displays increases.
-It may also be helpful for broadcasters to reach out to OEM receiver manufacturers and tier one suppliers and make recommendations on how to best handle dynamic PS information on full-featured displays, so as to minimize the issues of content duplication and unnecessary dynamic text movement.
+In the long term, the broadcasting industry should consider phasing out or "sunsetting" the support of character-based displays (i.e., the use of dynamic PS), as the penetration of full-featured displays increases in the market.
+Many automakers have phased out support for dynamic PS as there is no need for that service on a large display.